codernr/bloggen-net/README.md

 # Google analytics tracker code, could be used in template for rendering google analytics script
 # optional
 gTag: 'UA-12345678-1'

+# Disqus identifier, could be used in template for rendering disqus script
+disqusId: 'my-disqus-id'
 ```

 ## Pages